 - Find the Desktop Delimiter and Mobile Delimiter fields

-- Enter your preferred character
+- Enter your preferred character, or leave blank for delimiter-free mode

 - Click Save All Changes